-5. Pull the wire to the anchor point.
+Pull the wire to the anchor point.
 Pull out enough wire rope to reach your anchor point.
-Be sure to keep a certain amount of tension on the wire as it can become twisted and over-wrapped when slackened, leading to wire rope damage.
 To prevent losing the end, hold the hook strap while you work.

-Pulling Wire Rope
+Pulling Synthetic Rope

-6. Secure to the anchor point.
+Secure to the anchor point.
 Once you have established your anchor point, secure the tree-trunk protector or choker-chain around the object.